huggingface/trl/README.md

 ## Command Line Interface (CLI)

-You can use TRL Command Line Interface (CLI) to quickly get started with Supervised Fine-tuning (SFT) and Direct Preference Optimization (DPO), or vibe check your model with the chat CLI:
+You can use the TRL Command Line Interface (CLI) to quickly get started with Supervised Fine-tuning (SFT) and Direct Preference Optimization (DPO), or vibe check your model with the chat CLI:

 **SFT:**